AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-bgp-resource-manager-ps.md

 ![BGP topology](./media/vpn-gateway-bgp-resource-manager-ps/bgp-crosspremv2v.png)

-You can combine these together to build a more complex, multi-hope, transit network that meet your needs.
+You can combine these together to build a more complex, multi-hop, transit network that meet your needs.

 ## <a name ="enablebgp"></a>Part 1 - Configure BGP on the Azure VPN Gateway
 The following configuration steps will setup the BGP parameters of the Azure VPN gateway as shown in the following diagram: